Azure-Samples/Hybrid-KeyVault-Python-Deploy-Certificates-To-VM/README.md

 ## Getting Started

 ### Installation

 1. If you don't already have it, [install Python](https://www.python.org/downloads/).

     This sample (and the SDK) is compatible with Python 2.7, 3.4, 3.5, 3.6 and 3.7.

 1. We recommend that you use a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to run this example, but it's not required.
     Install and initialize the virtual environment with the "venv" module on Python 3 (you must install [virtualenv](https://pypi.python.org/pypi/virtualenv) for Python 2.7):

-    ```
+    ```shell
     python -m venv mytestenv # Might be "python3" or "py -3.6" depending on your Python installation
     cd mytestenv
     source bin/activate      # Linux shell (Bash, ZSH, etc.) only